sapapesh/applied-ml-showard/regression/README.md

 Loaded the data, checked for missing values, and viewed summary statistics

 # Section 2.
 Data Exploration and Preparation
+2.1 Scatter matrixes, histograms, boxplots, count plots 2.2 Removed the outliers, encode the categorical feature 2.3 Created a new feature

 # Section 3.
 Feature Selection and Justification